triptych/Godot-Grid-Movement/README.md

 * Player has a child StaticBody2D node that acts as a cursor pointing out the adjacent tile for the Player's current direction.
 Its position will always match the adjacent tile to the Player's current direction.
 * Objects are children of different YSort nodes which act as layers, which means that within those layers they will draw in front of or behind other objects based on their y position.
 * The facing cursor will search for any overlapping physics bodies, and if found, then checks if they are in the "Interactable" group.
 If so, that object's on_interact() function will be run.
+* The Player can be set to ignore collisions by activating the function noclip_on(), and collisions can be restored by activating noclip_off().
+You can also activate toggle_noclip() to toggle between these states, which is demonstrated here with the Tab key.

 ## To Do